+4. Bring them to a pool

 - Play with them just like these parents I photographed in one of my summer vacations did

 5. Make everything fun and pleasant

 Check this great article I found on how teach your kids to swim

-If you know how to encourage kids to swim, they will not develop the fear for water and will be able to eventually join a swimming lessons program to develop their already achieved skills.
+As a parent, it is worth trying to encourage kids to swim to prevent their eventual fear for water.
+Later, children may want to join a swimming lessons program to develop their already achieved skills.